-UK Theatre Collections (UKTC) is an online database of more than 250 collection-level records from institutions around the UK holding performing arts materials.
-The records may detail a single collection within the institution, or the institution’s holdings as a whole.
+UK Theatre Collections (UKTC) was an online database of more than 350 collection-level records from institutions around the UK holding performing arts materials.
+The records detailed a single collection within the institution, or the institution’s holdings as a whole.

 Many archives, libraries, and museums around the UK were contacted to contribute their records, using the Directory of Performing Arts Resources (Francesca Franchi, 1998, third ed., Society for Theatre Research) as the starting point.

 After the Backstage website was taken down in 2009, APAC transferred the collection records into Culture Grid, along with relevant institution details, to form the UK Theatre Collections dataset.
 The data migration was carried out in 2010 through an SSN grant of £10,000 from the Museums, Libraries and Archives Council (MLA).